Utah girl, 15, was on phone with mom when she was 'brutally attacked' and killed; person of interest sought

 "I can't even guess what the mother would be going through right now.
 Our hearts and thoughts are with her,” Shearer said.

-Talia Zamir, who knew Bagshaw from school, said the teen was well liked.
+Talia Zamir, who knew Bagshaw from school, said the teen was well-liked.

 "She was incredibly smart and talented and she always got along with people around her.
 She was really friendly and nice," Zamir told Deseret News.
 "And that's what makes everything so heartbreaking, honestly."